pupilfirst/wd201-scripts/introduction-to-nodejs/what-is-node-js-with-installation/README.md

 # Text: Introduction to Node.js

 Hello and welcome to WD201!
-In this course, we will learn about a JavaScript framework called Node.js.
+In this course, we will learn about a JavaScript runtime environment called Node.js.
 I'm assuming that you've already completed the [Web Development 101 course](https://www.pupilfirst.school/courses/1087/curriculum).
 This means that you're quite familiar with JavaScript, right?

 To recap, JavaScript is a **Programming Language**,  that runs on the end user's browser, and allows us to calculate, manipulate and validate data.
 Where HTML and CSS are languages that give structure and style to web pages, JavaScript improves the user experience of the web page by converting it from a static page into an interactive one.